alexellis/faas-containerd/README.md

 You need a Linux computer, VM, or bare-metal cloud host.

+### Get some build dependencies

 I used Ubuntu 18.04 LTS on [Packet.com using the c1.small.x86](https://www.packet.com/cloud/servers/c1-small/) host.
 You can use [multipass.run](https://multipass.run) to get an Ubuntu host on any OS - Windows, MacOS, or Linux.

-* Get some build dependencies

 ```sh
 sudo apt update && \